Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 # **addOrganizationAccessControl**
 > OrganizationAccessControl addOrganizationAccessControl(organization\_id, OrganizationAccessControl)

-add a control acccess to the Organization
+Add a control access to the Organization

 ### Parameters